-The project started with a pair of Grand Cherokees – a white 2005 WK and a black 2003 WJ – a salt and pepper pair that were very suitable for type of adventures we contemplated.
-Backing up this duo is a white 2007 Chevy Silverado extended cab 4×4 that can perform sherpa duties when required and can be used as a tow rig when necessary.
+We’re starting this project with a 2012 Toyota 4Runner and a recently added 2021 Jeep JLU Sport – a pair that are very suitable for the type of adventures we contemplate.
+Backing up this duo is a white 2007 Chevy Silverado extended cab 4×4 with a Leitner rack that can perform Sherpa duties when required and can be used as a tow rig when necessary.

 A lot of what is written here will be on the preparation of the vehicles, communications activities related to travel and explorations, and comments on the gear.
 Of course we’ll also have write ups on our trips and destinations.